ri5han/margin/README.md

-# margin
+# MARGIN mail
-A mail application using basic web technologies
+A baic mail application using web technologies